victorhoang07/Wavey-Typer/README.md

  # Technologies, Libraries, and API's

- - Javascript
+ - Javascript: Used for game logic and wave manipulation
- - Canvas
+ - Canvas: Render waves
- - NPM and Webpack
+ - NPM and Webpack: Used for JavaScript file bundling and project management

  # Implementation Timeline